 Operation of the Board

-The Chairman, along with the Executive Directors and Company Secretary, ensure that the Board functions effectively and has established Board processes designed to maximise its performance and effectiveness.
+The Executive Chairman, along with the Executive Directors and Company Secretary, ensure that the Board functions effectively and has established Board processes designed to maximise its performance and effectiveness.
 Key aspects of these processes are:

 - The Board meets eight times during the year.
 These meetings, together with any Committee meetings, are generally held at the Group’s Head Office in London and are approximately one day in duration.